-Nevada State Quarters were released on January 31, 2006 as the thirty-sixth coin in the State Quarter series.
+Nevada State Quarters (Buy on eBay) were released on January 31, 2006 as the thirty-sixth coin in the State Quarter series.
 Nevada’s original Statehood date was October 31, 1864.

 The reverse design of the Nevada Quarter features three wild mustangs.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and a banner with the motto “The Silver State.”
 The coin’s reverse was designed and engraved by Don Everhart.